 It is easy to train your bot.
-Like we mentioned earlier about Zebrabuzz being one of the best, the platform also has a training tab with resources that help you stay in control of your bot.
+Like we mentioned earlier, the platform also has a training tab with resources that help you stay in control of your bot.

 The best way to train your chatbot is to constantly check its performance and how many customer queries it has solved.
 Here are some ways you can train your bot: